privacyguides/privacyguides.org/docs/frontends.md

     Nitter is useful if you want to browse Twitter content without having to log in and if you want to disable JavaScript in your browser, as is the case with [Tor Browser](https://www.torproject.org/) on the Safest security level.
 It also allows you to [create RSS feeds for Twitter](news-aggregators.md#twitter).

-When you are using a Nitter instance, make sure to read the privacy policy of that specific instance.
-Nitter instances can be modified by their owners and therefore may not reflect the default policy.
-Some instances have Tor .onion addresses which may grant some privacy as long as your search queries don't contain PII.

 ## TikTok

 ### ProxiTok